 OPTIONAL: Are there any specific areas of research that this method could provide insight into?
 OR Can this method be applied to any other systems?

-: This method is flexible and can be adapted to graf other ligands like integrins, or to study other kind of immune synapse like T cell or frustrated phagocytosis for example.
+Anita Kumari: This method is flexible and can be adapted to graft other ligands like integrins, or to study other kinds of immune synapse like T cells or frustrated phagocytosis for example.

 OPTIONAL: How would you expect an individual who has never performed this technique to struggle?
 Do you have any advice to offer to somebody who is trying this technique for the first time?

-:
+Judith Pineau: Due to the physical and chemical properties of the gel required by this experiment, the adaptation of classical traction force microscopy methods to B cell may be tricky.

 OPTIONAL: Why is visual demonstration of this method critical?

-Judith Pineau:
+Judith Pineau: That is why we will show in detail the how to make the gels and how to obtain clean and analyzable data.

 Introduction of Demonstrator on Camera